 I arrived embarrassingly late to what appeared to be a full house.
 I was expecting a performance by Goliath and Goliath – an award-winning South African comedy group.
 Instead, four hilarious comedians performed:

 Their characterizations of Americans were relentlessly scathing.
 I laughed hoping I didn’t share too many of the shameless traits they portrayed.
 With an extended visa I’ve traveled to South Africa frequently for several years.
+Today, being American is tricky.
 The few Americans encountered were subdued, if not shy.
-Today, it’s tricky being American.
-My accent has become a little skewed – something that can happen when traveling out of your home country for extended periods of time.
+My accent is a little skewed – something that happens when traveling in foreign countries for extended periods of time.
 People have asked if I’m Australian (?) or British.

 The comedians weren’t the least bit stingy with their interpretations.
-Their witty plays – Germans, Americans, Canadians, Dutch, Jews, fellow South African comedian Trevor Noah, whites in general, South African whites in particular, and South African cities, neighborhoods, and townships – were side-splitting.
-Some South African nuances were above my head, but having recently spent three months in Berlin – the comedic characterizations of Germans were especially funny :).
+Their witty word plays – Germans, Americans, Canadians, Dutch, Jews, fellow South African comedian Trevor Noah, whites in general, South African whites in particular, and South African cities, neighborhoods, and townships – were side-splitting.
+Some South African nuances were above my head.
+Having recently visited Berlin, their comedic characterizations of Germans were entertaining and especially funny :).